HalfParsed12/TimingLogger/README.md

 # Timing Logger

-This is a personal project of mine, written in C#.
+This is a personal project of mine, written in C# using Visual Studio.
 The aim is to provide data to help players of Project Cars improve their driving by becoming more consistent.
+It gets timing data from pCARS' shared memory, which the CREST API outputs in json format.
+Timing Logger periodically checks this data to get up-to-date timing information.

 ## Features
 <ul>